Michael Collins: OK. We'll keep a close eye out for the bunny girl.

-The moon's rotation syncs with the Earth in such a way that the same face is always pointed toward the planet.
+Myth 3: The moon has a dark side The moon's rotation syncs with the Earth in such a way that the same face is always pointed toward the planet.
 As a result, nearly 40 percent of the lunar surface remains unseen by most human eyes, leading many people to refer to the back of the moon as its "dark side".
 However, when the moon shines during the day, its unseen or far side points toward the sun, bathing it in light.

 The first people to observe the far side of the moon with their own eyes were Apollo 8 astronauts Frank Borman, Jim Lovell and Bill Anders.
 After the famous moonwalk, Apollo 11 astronauts rejoined the orbiting Columbia and passed behind the moon on their journey home.